csMACnz/Coveralls.net-Samples/README.md

 Sample Application
 ==================

-This branch contains the sample application that will be branched to run builds and coverage for different coverage tools, test frameworks, and publish to [coveralls.io](https://coveralls.io/).
+This branch contains some changes that will trigger a pull request (#7), that will still run coverage and publish to [coveralls.io](https://coveralls.io/) since it is in the same repository.